 When businesses want to work with the very best marketers around, digital nomads offer a fantastic solution because they’re not bound by a location.
 For example, if an American company needs an awesome programmer as soon as possible, they can hire one who fits their needs wherever they are in the world.

 If you are just a beginner, participating in a coding boot camp is a great way to sharpen your skills.

 There are many different areas of digital marketing for digital nomads to choose from, such as:

 - Influencer / Affiliate marketing

 - Social media marketing

 Pegasus integrated communications consultancy is a creative advertising agency that uses Ganttic for their resource scheduling.
-Associate director Alison Perkins and studio manager Katherine Thay share how they are able to work with a diverse team of both an in-house team and freelancers.
+Associate director Alison Perkins and studio manager Katherine Thay divulged that they often work with a diverse team of in-house and freelance artists.

 By grouping their resources by specialty (designers, artists, writers, etc.) as well as who is full-time, freelance, and part-time, they not only have an overview of everyone's workload.
 But they can estimate when they'll have free resources to take on new projects.
 Or if they need to bring in more talent.

 This method lets them bring in people from all over the world and doesn't confine their team by geography.
 Find out more more about planning with diverse resource pools here.